 Every single dollar raised will go directly to biomedical research fighting disease

-- research is expensive
+research is expensive

 funding is at a historic low!

-- funding VAI's Epigenetics and Epigenomics teams who develop the new therapies we all need
+funding VAI's epigenetics and epigenomics teams who develop the new therapies we all need

 because it takes 10 years + a billion dollars = to get a new therapy to a patient's bedside!

 VAI inspires kids in West Michigan to learn science through wonderful classes, camps and more at VAI's Education Institute!

-Cancer and neurodegenerative diseases such as: Asthma, Alzheimer’s, Blood cancer, Bone cancer, Breast cancer, Colorectal cancer, Depression/suicide, Diabetes, Heart disease, Huntington’s, Lewy Body Dementia, Neurofibromatosis type 1, Osteoarthritis, Osteoporosis, Ovarian cancer, Pancreatic cancer, Parkinson’s, Prion diseases, Prostate cancer, Sarcoma are some of the diseases scientists research at VARI.
+Cancer and neurodegenerative diseases such as: Asthma, Alzheimer’s, Blood cancer, Bone cancer, Breast cancer, Colorectal cancer, Depression/suicide, Diabetes, Heart disease, Huntington’s, Lewy Body Dementia, Neurofibromatosis type 1, Osteoarthritis, Osteoporosis, Ovarian cancer, Pancreatic cancer, Parkinson’s, Prion diseases, Prostate cancer, Sarcoma are some of the diseases scientists research at VAI.

 Besides donating to scientific research, we can focus on modifiable risk factors--things that we can change--either individually or within our community to prevent disease such as:

-- Stress management and adequate sleep
+Stress management and good sleep habits

-- No or limited alcohol consumption
+No or rare alcohol consumption

-- Breastfeeding (breast cancer)
+Breastfeeding (decreases breast cancer)

-- Health equity
+Health equity across neighborhoods